 When in 1864 Lord Henry sold his famous hound pack, he wrote a letter to the purchaser, Mr. Henry Chaplin, describing Will Goodall’s hunting methods.
 The information in the letter so impressed Mr. Chaplin that, some years after Lord Henry’s death, he had it published under the title, The Late Lord Henry Bentinck on Foxhounds: Goodall’s Practice.

 "Goodall’s Practice,” says Captain Clarke, “is the best treatise on hunting hounds ever written.”
 The revered Master and hound breeder Isaac “Ikey” Bell, the single individual most responsible for the modern English foxhound, is said to have had Goodall’s Practice painted on the ceiling over his bathtub!
 If you watch while hunting this season, you may see and recognize some of these same practices being used by your own huntsman.
-Here’s an extract:To read more, a subscription is needed: Click here to subscribe
+Here’s an extract:To read more, a subscription is required.
+Log in or click here to subscribe.